exexzian/Fav-ToDo-Tab/README.md

         - Tasks can be easily stored on Favorites Tab by clicking on the 			  			star icon (icon gets changed to filled star - so as to show distinguish    		     that it's listed on favorites tab).
         - Stored Favorites Tasks can be listed back to Tasks Tab by clicking on the 		  home icon.

-- Duplicacy check
+- Duplicacy Check
-        - checks for duplicate tasks on Task tab as well as on Favorites tab
+        - Checks for duplicate tasks on Task Tab as well as on Favorites Tab

 ---
 **UI-UX Features :**
 - Add Button gets enabled only when there is some text in the textbox (_also detect     blank spaces_)